Learning from Similar Linear Representations: Adaptivity, Minimaxity, and Robustness: Proofs for Linear Regression Models

 \subsection{Proof of Theorem \ref{thm: tl}}

-The proof idea is very similar to the proof of Theorem \ref{thm: mtl}.
+If Algorithm \ref{algo: tl} is coupled with Algorithm \ref{algo: mtl}, the proof idea is very similar to the proof of Theorem \ref{thm: mtl}.
 When the representation learning helps, an argument based on Lemma \ref{lem: a theta a r tl}, Proposition \ref{prop: mtl}, and Lemma \ref{lem: safe net tl}.(\rom{1}) lead to the corresponding term.
 In the other case, Lemma \ref{lem: safe net tl}.(\rom{2}) guarantees that the single-task rate holds all the time.
 A combination of these two situations entails the final TL upper bound.
 The details are as follows.

 Denote $\eta = r\sqrt{\frac{p}{nT}} + \sqrt{r}h + \sqrt{r}\sqrt{\frac{r + \log T}{n}} + \frac{|S^c|}{T}\cdot r \cdot \frac{\lambda}{\sqrt{n}}$.

 (\rom{1}) When $\eta \leq C\sqrt{\frac{p}{n_0}}$: note that $\hbarA$ is \textbf{independent} of $\{\bxk{0}_i, \yk{0}_i\}_{i=1}^{n_0}$, which is the key for part (\rom{1}) to be correct by only requiring $n \geq Cr$ (see Remark \ref{rmt: few shot learning}).
 Hence by Lemma \ref{lem: a theta a r tl} and an argument by first conditioning on $\hbarA$ then taking the expectation,